jamischarles/ai-vibe-coding-rules-and-recipes/README.md

 # ai-vibe-coding-rules-and-recipes
 A collection of good prompts and instructions and recipes that you can point your AI agent at instead of having to copy/paste it.

+Think of it as a custom instruction set for your robot to help keep it humming and not go rogue a là Murderbot.

-Think of it as an abstraction on top of your agent.
-So you can give your agent an instruction set ie: "Follow the X method".
-And it'll automatically become a dev who follows those methodolgois.
-That's an all-in approach.
-OR you can pick and choose.
-Similar to linting rulesets...
-Linting for AI?
+And it'll automatically become a dev who follows those methodologies.
+You can go all-in, or pick & choose.

 ## AI vibe coding workflows